 Can I use a USB hub?Starting with firmware v5.00, all MixPre models support the use of USB hubs.
 USB hubs allow simultaneous use of a USB keyboard, USB Controller, and a USB Thumb-drive.

 Note: USB Drives are supported by the MixPre-3 II, MixPre-6 II, MixPre-10 II, MixPre-10M, and MixPre-10T.

 We recommend powered USB hubs for optimal performance.
 Read more about recommended USB hub practices here.

-The new USB Output routing matrix added in v5.00 allows control of what signals are sent to the computer and in which order they get sent.
+What are my USB routing options?The new USB Output routing matrix added in v5.00 allows control of what signals are sent to the computer and in which order they get sent.
 The matrix allows for mix-minus and selection between pre-fade vs. post-fade isolated channels (M models and music projects allow post-fade only).

-USB headphone source can now be routed directly to headphones without using a channel while in Music Mode or on the MixPre-M models.
+In Music projects (or MixPre-M models), do I need to route USB returns from my computer to a channel just to monitor it in my headphones?USB headphone source can now be routed directly to headphones without using a channel while in Music Mode or on the MixPre-M models.
 You can create a custom USB headphone preset to monitor audio from a DAW while tracking a live instrument on the MixPre with no latency.

-There are no plans to implement Dugan Automixing on the MixPre.
+Will Dugan Automixing come to the MixPre Series?There are no plans to implement Dugan Automixing on the MixPre.
 MixAssist is a phenomenal automixer which works extremely well.

-The MixPre II records 32-bit float files in Advanced and Custom mode when Record is set to “Advanced.”
+Which modes work with 32-bit float recording?The MixPre II records 32-bit float files in Advanced and Custom mode when Record is set to “Advanced.”
 While in Music Mode, Remix, or Ambisonics Modes, 32-bit float recording is unavailable.
 The MixAssist plugin can be used while recording 32-bit files.